Recruitment & probation

 Take action to ensure all employees develop an appropriate level of disability awareness to make these commitments work.

-- Staff are encouraged to consult Staff Development’s website for further details.
+- Staff are encouraged to consult Organisational Development’s website for further details.

-- HR Partners and the Staff Development Adviser (Equality and Diversity) are also available to provide advice and guidance.
+- HR Partners and the Recruitment Team are also available to provide advice and guidance.